k4j8/filetailor/README.md

 [user@device1 ~]$ filetailor backup
 ```

-During backup on "device1", the first line gets commented out because it matches the device name.
-Sync the backed-up version of the file using your preferred method of choice to "device2" then restore.
-During restore on "device2", the second line gets uncommented (again, because it matches the device name).
+During backup from "device1" to the sync folder, the first line gets commented out because the tag matches the device name.
+Sync the sync folder with the backed-up version of the file using your preferred method of choice to "device2" then restore with filetailor.
+During restore on "device2", the second line gets uncommented (again, because the tag matches the device name).
 ```bash
 [user@device2 ~]$ filetailor restore
 ```